 Our oncology (cancer) team provides personalized treatment plans for children with cancer, including access to clinical trials.

-The Comprehensive Sickle Cell Disease Program at Children’s National is among the largest pediatric sickle cell disease programs in the country.
+The Comprehensive Sickle Cell Disease Program at Children’s National is among the largest and most comprehensive pediatric sickle cell disease programs in the country.